-Defender has a wrap-around landscape, and that landscape is littered with as many as ten humanoids.
+Defender has a wrap-around landscape, and that landscape contains as many as ten humanoids.
 Alien ships called Landers attempt to abduct these humanoids.
 If a Lander grabs a humanoid and carries it up to the top of the screen, the Lander and humanoid merge into a much more aggressive Mutant ship.
 If all of the humanoids are killed, the land at the bottom of the screen explodes and the player must fight in empty space.
 At this point, all the Landers become Mutants.
-Every fifth wave restores your humanoid count to ten, regenerating the planetary surface, if necessary.
+Every fifth wave restores the humanoid count to ten, regenerating the planetary surface, if necessary.

-Defender was known in its day for having a fairly complicated control scheme, with a lever for moving up and down and buttons for thrust, fire, reverse, smart bomb, and hyperspace.
+Defender had a fairly complicated control scheme for the time, with a lever for moving up and down and buttons for thrust, fire, reverse, smart bomb, and hyperspace.
 Most ports and even some emulated versions of Defender replace the thrust and reverse buttons in favor of a four-way joystick to control movement and direction.